openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

    than Student view.
 #.
 Scroll down to the bottom of the ORA, and then click **Staff Debug
    Info**.
 #.
-In the image that opens, locate the string of alphanumeric characters
+In the page that opens, locate the string of alphanumeric characters
    to the right of the word **location**.
 Press CTRL+C to copy this string, starting with **i4x**.

    .. image:: Images/PA_StaffDebug_Location.gif
+      :alt: Image of Staff Debug screen with ORA problem location circled

 #.
 Switch back to the unit in Studio.
 If the visibility of the unit is
    set to **Public**, change the visibility to **Private**.